First doses of mpox vaccines arrive at the heart of Africa's outbreak. What took so long?

 Experts on all sides agree there are still substantial gaps in what’s known about the mpox vaccines and how they will work given the particulars of this outbreak, which has now spread to over a dozen African countries.

-For example, most of the vaccine studies were done against the strain of the virus that went global in 2022 and not the more dangerous strain surging in the DRC.
-Complicating matters further is that the mpox virus in the DRC has recently evolved and mutated into a whole new strain.
+For example, most of the vaccine studies were done against the strain of the virus that went global in 2022 and not the more dangerous strain surging in Congo.
+Complicating matters further is that the mpox virus in Congo has recently evolved and mutated into a whole new strain.

 Vaccines are not the only way to combat the outbreak, says Ogoina.
 Testing, surveillance and infection control can play major roles.
 But, he says, vaccines “may be one of the best tools we have available now based on existing knowledge.”